khols/ResearchVaultRepository/PHI215 - Symbolic Logic.md

 	- ~(P & Q)
 ## Examples
 - John and Tom are cousins.
-	- Wrong answers
+	- Wrong answers:
 		- (J & T) & C
+		- P = John is cousin with Tom.
+Q = Tom is cousin with John.
+(P & Q)
+	- New trys:
+		- C_ = is cousins
+		- J = John
-	- P =
+		- T = Tom
+		-